omicscode/eVaiutilities/paper/paper.md

 # Acknowledgements

-I thank Julia Romanowska and reviewers for working on the text revisions of the paper, which has significantly improved the readability.
+I thank Julia Romanowska and the reviewers for their work on revising the text, which has significantly improved the paper’s readability.

 # References